-Premiumisation driving champagne growth.
 Driven by growth in the Champagne sector supported by ongoing premiumisation, sparkling wine grew rapidly in 2021 and is poised to continue to be a top category this year.
-In fact, the category is building on five years of steady growth, making sparkling wines a category retailers should approach strategically this season and well into the future.
+The category is building on five years of steady growth, making sparkling wines a category retailers should approach strategically this season and well into the future.

 “As consumers have adapted to life in the pandemic, they have adapted to new ways to celebrate occasions both at home as well as from afar,” explains Drizly’s head of consumer insights Liz Paquette, who notes premiumisation and gifting have been top drivers of sparkling wine growth in 2021.

-Off-premise sales data from Nielsen IQ shows sparkling wine has been the fastest-growing wine subcategory among consumers over the past two years, growing by over 13 percent last year.
-Champagne and sparkling wine share is up by five percentage points year-over-year, reaching 23 percent of wine category share.
+Off-premise sales data from Nielsen IQ shows sparkling wine has been the fastest-growing wine subcategory among consumers over the past two years, growing by over 13 % last year.
+Champagne and sparkling wine share is up by five per cent year-over-year, reaching 23 % of wine category share.

-The subcategory also accounts for nine percent of overall share to date, up from seven percent last year — a growth particularly significant given that wine category overall has lost share year-over-year (from 38 percent in 2020 to 38 percent in 2021 to date).
+The subcategory also accounts for 9 % of the overall share to date, up from 7 % last year — a growth particularly significant given that the wine category overall has lost share year-over-year (from 38 % in 2020 to 38 % in 2021 to date).

 This growth for sparkling wine is just the latest for an upward trajectory that has been climbing over the past decade.
 Much of the sparkling wine boom throughout the 2010s was thanks to Prosecco, which consumers gravitated towards for its easy-drinking flavors and affordability.
 More recently, Champagne’s strength in the overall market has increased; exports to the U.S. have grown by more than five million bottles between 2015 and 2019, according to the Comité Champagne.